 Jarvis V. Hollingsworth was appointed to the UH System Board of Regents in 2009 by Governor Rick Perry and will serve through August 31, 2015.
-For fiscal year 2013-2014, he will serve as chairman to the board of regents, ex officio member on each of the board's standing committees, board liaison for governmental relations, and as a member of the Executive and Compensation Committee.
+For fiscal year 2014-2015, he will serve as immediate past chairman to the UH System Board of Regents, chair of the Endowment Management Committee, vice chair of the Facilities, Construction and Master Planning Committee, as well as a member of the Finance and Administration Committee and a member of the Executive and Compensation Committee.

 Hollingsworth is a lawyer and a Partner in the Business and Regulatory Section of the law firm of Bracewell & Giuliani LLP in Houston.
 He is head of the Public Entities practice group and serves on the firm's Finance and Political Action committees.
 A native of Fayette, Alabama, Hollingsworth received a Bachelor of Science degree from the U.S. Military Academy at West Point and his Juris Doctorate from the UH Law Center.